christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 #### Copy supressions role in the ToM circuit

-Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit is a head in the model that responds to the predictions that are being made by heads in earlier layers and it calibrates the final prediction.
-It's useful for later heads to do this because they get to see everything that comes before them.
-They get to see all of the context made by the earlier heads in the model and then adjust the level of confidence (positive/negative) of the next predicted token in the sequence wrt the logits before the final token is predicted.
+Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit are heads in the model that involves certain attention heads—often in the later layers—that respond to predictions made by earlier heads and adjust the final output accordingly.
+These later heads have the advantage of seeing all preceding context and the intermediate predictions generated so far.
+By leveraging this comprehensive view, they can calibrate the model's confidence (positive/negative) in predicting the next token, effectively fine-tuning the logits before the final prediction is made.

-More technically, copy surpression is an algorithm applied to the unembedding space of the model.
-An induction head (belief state emphasis) sees that `John put the cat on the basket`, the current token is `the` and it starts to output `basket`.
-This is written to the residual stream and will be mapped to the logits, but then copy supression performs post-processing on this logit space by supressing any output it has seen before that is not relevant to the induction heads context.
-So we can see heads that do task specific things and then heads that are responding to the previous predictions which is a more general and less specific sub task.
+More technically, copy surpression operates in the unembedding space of the model.
+Consider an induction head that's tracking the belief state.
+Suppose the model processes the sentence: "John put the cat on the basket," and the current token is "the".
+The induction head predicts "basket" as the next token based on the context.
+This prediction is written to the residual stream and will be mapped to the logits for the final output.

+However, before the model commits to this prediction, the copy suppression mechanism kicks in.
+It performs post-processing on the logits by suppressing any outputs that have been previously seen but aren't relevant to the current context established by the induction head.
+Essentially, while some heads focus on specific tasks—like predicting the next word based on context—other heads serve a more general role.
+They monitor the earlier predictions and adjust them, ensuring the model doesn't over-rely on copying tokens that aren't contextually appropriate.

-The amount of copy supression is mediated by the amount of attention paid to the copied token.
-Which makes sense, DOLMs iteratively refine their predictions by learning iteratively, being trained iteratively, then they represent information iteratively though each of its layers as information approaches the final layers.
+The degree of copy suppression is influenced by how much attention the model pays to the tokens it's considering copying.
+This aligns with the iterative nature of DOLMs.
+These models refine their predictions layer by layer, with each layer building upon the representations from the previous ones as information flows toward the final layers.

 There's a lot more we do not know about these heads and they probably have more complex circuitry that describes when it is good to copy surpress information and when it is bad.

 (Replicate overconfidence metric analysis to test copy supression heads)

 (Replicate qk, ov matrices of CS head to test its ability to produce the negative of box)

+**Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit** Take all the heads from the low level data and the plots, group them in canva so see QKV patterns across each circuit component.
+Not sure if it'll go here, but it will be fun to see.
+Identify ALL copy/induction heads.
+Correct circuit diagram

 <br>